COVID In Philadelphia: New Indoor Mask Mandate Among New Restrictions Issued To Combat Rising Cases

 Officials said anyone who violates the new COVID-19 safety requirements can face fines.

-Philadelphia residents can get proof of vaccination if they lost their cards by calling the city’s COVID-19 call center at 215-685-5488 or emailing COVID@phila.gov.MORE NEWS: District Attorney Larry Krasner Files Contempt Motions Against Philadelphia Police Department
+Philadelphia residents can get proof of vaccination if they lost their cards by calling the city’s COVID-19 call center at 215-685-5488 or emailing COVID@phila.gov.MORE NEWS: Philadelphia Restaurant Industry Scrambling After City Announces Indoor Mask Mandate Or Proof Of Vaccination

 CBS’s Stephanie Stahl contributed to this report.